Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Acknowledgements

-{\bf Acknowledgements.} This work was supported by grant N00014-23-1-2510 from the Office of Naval Research.
-S.K.~is supported by a Google PhD Fellowship.
-We thank Mathias Sablé-Meyer for assisting us with accessing the data in his work and general advice.
+This work was supported by grant N00014-23-1-2510 from the Office of Naval Research.
+S.K. is supported by a Google PhD Fellowship.
+We thank Mathias Sable-Meyer for assisting us with accessing the data in his work and general advice.

 \counterwithin*{equation}{section} \theequation{\thesection\arabic{equation}} {S\arabic{figure}} {S\arabic{figure}}